ccao-data/model-condo-avm/README.md

 When no sales have occurred in a building in the 5 years prior to assessment, the building’s mean feature is imputed.
-The model will look at nearby buildings that have similar unit counts/age and then try to assign an appropriate average to the target building.
+The model will look at nearby buildings that have similar unit counts, age, and other features, then try to assign an appropriate average to the target building.

 Most of the time, this technique produces reasonable results.
 However, buildings without sales still go through an additional round of review